+- A Auxiliary power supply output for powering external devices. - Auxiliary power supply output for powering external devices.

+Both auxiliary power supply outputs are individually power limited and supervised.

+Max.
+Current Rating/Output is 230 mA b@ 27.5 VDC nominal. - C Zone multiplex output for zone or mimic panel. - D Conventional Sounder Circuit 1. - E Conventional Sounder Circuit 2.

+Each Conventional Sounder Circuit is current limited and monitored for both open and short circuit fault conditions.
+The use in each circuit of a 10 K ohms E.O.L. resistor is required.

+Max.
+Current Rating/Output is 400 mA @ 27.5 VDC nominal.

+WARNING: The total current load of all detection loops, sounder circuits and auxiliary supply outputs should not exceed the maximum power rating of the panel.
+Please refer to technical specification tables.

-- A 24 V auxiliary power supply output for powering external devices. - B 24 V auxiliary power supply output for powering external devices. - C Zone multiplex output for zone or mimic panel. - D Conventional Sounder Circuit 1. - E Conventional Sounder Circuit 2. - F Remote Evacuation / Class Change Input.
-(Conventional sounder outputs only) - G System Power Input (pre-wired and monitored). - H 24 Volt Battery Connection - Earth Point. - J Fault change over relay output.
-(Activated by any fault present on the system) - K Auxiliary Changeover Relay Output 2.
-(Activated by any fire situation present - Auxiliary Changeover Relay Output 1. on the system, disabled by front button) - M Pre-alarm, Fault and Fire, Open Collector Outputs. - N CON 1: Used to connect to other sub-panels within a self-contained panel - CON 5: Used for connecting RS485 , Fibre-Optic, and Loader Interfaces - P CON 2: Used for MPX, Zone LEDs
+- F Remote Evacuation / Class Change Input.
+(Conventional sounder outputs only) - G System Power Input (pre-wired and monitored). - H Battery Connection - Earth Point. - J Auxiliary Fault Relay Output.
+(Activated by any fault present on the system) This relay output will remain closed while there are no faults present in the system.
+Under any fault condition present, the relay will be de-energised and the relay contact will be open. - K Auxiliary Fire Relay Output 2.
+(Activated by any fire situation present - Auxiliary Fire Relay Output 1. on the system, disabled by front button) Under the presence of any Fire Alarm condition, these 2 relays will be energised.
+Both set of contacts are of the change-over type.
+Max.
+Contact current rating for each set of relay contacts is 1 Amp @ 50 V AC/DC resistive.

-JUNO-NET INSTALLATION
+WARNING: Relay outputs are not supervised.
+Please ensure that any wiring connected to these outputs is power limited.

+- M Pre-alarm, Fault and Fire, Open Collector Outputs. - N Loader Interface: For Upload/Download Software - O CON 1: Used to connect to other sub-panels within a self-contained panel - P CON 5: Used for connecting RS485, Fibre-Optic, and TCP/IP - Q CON 2: Used for MPX, Zone LEDs